 Best for: the one pizza meal you'll remember.
 A quiet dinner away from the main strip.

-Sunshine Café — for the cake
+Chopsticks — for the Asian fix

 Gabbu's Café — best breakfast in Old Manali